 For most participants now, the dependency became more linear.
 After the data examination, that non-linear dependency preserves for participants with a relatively small number of observations.
 The gradual elimination of such participants showed that the number of observations, necessary for the linearity of the dependence is 100.
-Plots Na-e represent the process of the elimination.
+Plots 5a-e represent the process of the elimination.

-Plots Na-e.
+Plots 6a-e.
 The dependency of speech tare on logarithmically transformed length of an utterance for participants with more than a) 20 observations, b) 40 observations, c) 60 observations, d) 80 observations, e) 100 observations.

-a)
+6a.